ZadokJoshua/AWS-S3/README.md

 # DevOps-Projects
-Hello!

-This are sets of projects I worked on while going through the AWS DevOps Nanodegree at Udacity.
-The projects are:
-<1> Deploy a static website.
+<1> Deploying a static website on AWS S3 bucket.
-<2>